rackerlabs/support-how-to/content/how-to/general/sjc2-data-center-relocation-colocation-customer-faq/index.md

 space.
 The lease for SJC2 expires in 2022, and the landlord has advised that they will not be renewing the lease because they are planning to sell the building.

-Rackspace is negotiating the lease on a new facility, SJC3, and is designing the underlying infrastructure to enable us to migrate to that space.
-We plan to have the first 1.2 MW data hall available in April 2021.
+Rackspace signed the lease on a new facility, SJC3, and is designing the underlying infrastructure to enable us to migrate to that space.
+We plan to have the first 1.2 MW data hall available in September 2021.

 We are building out SJC3 based on the most current Rackspace standards and taking the opportunity to upgrade the hardware used to support our core network infrastructure where appropriate.

-Rackspace has had widespread success in data center migrations over the past decade.
-During this time, our dedicated migration team has performed the following
-migrations:

--   In 2009: 15,000 devices from our LON2 facility.
--   In 2011: 3,828 devices from our SAT1 and SAT2 facilities.
--   In 2012: 8,200 devices from our IAD1 facility.
--   In 2015: 11,200 devices from our LON1 and LON3/DH4 facilities.
--   In 2017 and 2018: 22,000 devices from our DFW1 to DFW3 facilities.
--   In 2019: 4,500 devices from IAD2 to IAD3 facilities.
--   In 2020: 4,600 devices from HKG1 to HKG5 facilities.

-You can rest assured that we are investing significant resources to ensure a smooth migration for all customers.
+All customers currently located in SJC2 must migrate out of that facility.

 ### When is the relocation expected to take place?

-All colocation customers in SJC2 should vacate the suite by November 30, 2021.
+All colocation customers in SJC2 should vacate the suite by March 31, 2022.
 We will work with you to establish a suitable window for the move according to your requirements and the availability of Rackspace resources as required.